lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

 ### Overview

-In this iteration, we successfully implemented comprehensive literature search capabilities and citation tracking for the Watson Co-Scientist system.
+In this iteration, we successfully implemented comprehensive literature search capabilities and citation tracking for the Raul Co-Scientist system.
 The system can now find relevant scientific literature, extract meaningful citations, and use them to ground hypotheses in existing research.
 This represents a major improvement in the quality and credibility of the generated hypotheses, making the system much more useful for scientists.

 ### Key Accomplishments